Skip to main content

 indexBy

-When you want to convert the collection to a simple key-value dictionary, use the indexBy() method:
+Converts the collection to a key-value dictionary, indexed by the given property:

 // given `user.settings` is `Collection<Option>`